 Somehow what they created ends up being a pretty interesting and very comical story, that despite it's constant turns, is pretty easy to follow.

 The animation feels like what you get from a show like Sealab 2021.
 While that show took an old series and repurposed the animation to fit their new show, Cromartie on the other hand uses all original animation, but tries to make it look like an old 70's high school anime.

-The characters themselves aren't very detailed, but they don't have to be in this type of series, as they focus on substance (the comedy) over the style (the art) I also really enjoyed their use of camera moves and simple slide animation, it really added to the timing.
+The characters themselves aren't very detailed, but they don't have to be in this type of series, as they focus on substance (the comedy) over the style (the art.)
+I also enjoyed their use of camera moves and simple slide animation, it really added to the timing.

 Sound - 7/10

-While there is a Frank Zappa-esc soundtrack out for Cromartie, very few of the songs are actually heard in the anime, as half the show would be taken up by a single song.
+While there is a Frank Zappa-esc soundtrack out for Cromartie, very few of the songs are actually heard in the anime, because if they really were from Zappa half the show would be taken up by a single song.

 Making up for the lack of good music are the voice actors in the English version.
 While our main character, Kamiyama, has a pretty normal voice, everyone else is extremely over the top and entertaining, well except Freddie, he has doesn't talk.
 They really made sure to bring parody into every aspect of the series they could.

 Despite the characters being parodies of the typical anime (or Manga) high school delinquents, they are actually pretty well developed.
 Each delinquent gives the outward appearance of being all about fighting, but they all have a little something else that makes them a unique character.

 The main character, Kamiyama, is at first out of place at Cromartie.
 He's not a punk or fighter like everyone around him, in fact he's kind of a dork, but somehow he ends up being their leader.
 He's generally the brightest of the bunch, coming up with plans and leading the charge, but then again he's also the first to completely forget what they’re supposed to be doing.